-1/ Once the surface of the headstock is prepared remove the protective tissue over the Decal and trim the Decal as required – there is picture showing trimming a logo below.
+1/ Once the surface of the headstock is prepared remove the protective packing tissue from the decal and trim the decal as required.

-2/ Next place the Decal in a shallow bowl of Luke warm water (not hot - otherwise you end up with something resembling a sad curled up spider ).
-You might find it useful to put a VERY tiny amount washing up liquid into the water as this enables you to reposition the Decal easier until you get it exactly where you require it.
+2/ Next fill a Saucer/Shallow dish with tepid water (not hot – you might end up with something resembling a sad curled up spider otherwise ).
+It might be useful, if you like, to put a TINY amount of washing up liquid into the water as this enables you to reposition the decal easier until you get it exactly where you require it.
 Now place the trimmed decal PRINTED SIDE UP onto the surface of the water DO NOT PUSH IT UNDER!
 This will allow the backing paper to separate from the decal.
 The decal will curl slightly at first then start to flatten out as the water permeates the backing paper.
 I also use a water mister to spray a little extra water on to the headstock.
 Some people have better adhesion using a TINY bit of PVA glue mixed with the water.
 Usually not needed though.

 4/ It will be fairly well dried out in about an hour but wait at least 24 hours before lacquer finishing.
 I find 2 to 3 THIN coats are enough to seal the design leaving 1 hour or so in between then leave a further 24 hours before lacquering with more thin coats and then you can gradually increase the thickness of those coats – allow time in between for the lacquer to dry and harden .